This is the top of this pageSite menu here

 Link to external site Opens in a new window.Ministry of the Environment “Information on highly pathogenic avian influenza” (external link)

-Link to external site Opens in a new window.Tokyo Metropolitan Government Bureau of Environment homepage "Bird influenza information about wild birds" (external link)
+Link to external site Opens in a new window.Tokyo Metropolitan Government Bureau of Environment website: "Information on Avian Influenza in Wild Birds" (external link)

 Inagi City Urban Environment Development Department Living Environment Division